 Children in our program reach their highest potential when school and family are partners in the educational process.
 Together, we support learning through ongoing communication between home and school.

-The acknowledgement form is at the back of this packet.
-After you have read the handbook, please sign the acknowledgement form and return to your homeroom teacher.
+The acknowledgement form was sent to you via email.
+After you have read the handbook, please electronically sign the acknowledgement form.

 Parenting Classes (Birth to 2 years – please see Wise School Parenting Center, below)

 Our parenting program is designed for our younger friends, those too young to come to school without a parent.
-Our Baby & Me classes begin as young as 4 months old.
+Our Baby & Me classes begin as young as 4 months old and meet once each week for 90 minutes.
 We offer fall, spring and summer classes.
-A schedule can be found on our website at http://wise-school.org/parenting-center/.
+A schedule can be found on our website at http://wiseschool18.wpengine.com/parenting-center/.

 The school day begins at 9:00 AM.
 Please make every effort to arrive to school every day on-time, as classroom activities begin at 9:00 am, and it is difficult for children when they miss out on the early work of the day.
 For some children, it is sometimes helpful if you allow a few extra moments to establish your own “good-bye” routine prior to dropping them off in the classroom.

 First Steps, Discoverers, Explorers 9:00 a.m. to 12:00 p.m. or 9:00 a.m. to 2:00 p.m.